 How to apply

-All applications for undergraduate study are made through the Universities and Colleges Admissions Service (UCAS).
+All applications for undergraduate study are made through UCAS.
 The UCAS institution code for the University of Warwick is W20.

 Further information and guidance about the admissions process is available on the University website.

 We are committed to giving full and fair consideration to all entry qualification information presented by individual applicants.
 We welcome applications from candidates offering many different qualifications, including A levels, the International Baccalaureate, the Cambridge Pre-U, Access to HE Diplomas, and many overseas qualifications.

 Please see the University website for entry requirements for our courses.
 We actively welcome and encourage applications from candidates who meet the contextual eligibility criteria and whose predicted grades are close to, or slightly below, the contextual offer level.